-Through the use of a convenient sampling technique, a total of 200 respondents were selected for this study including 4 who were head teachers, 10 class teachers and 186 students.
+Through the use of a convenient sampling technique, a total of between of 200 respondents were selected for this study including 10 who were head teachers, 10 class teachers of

+English and 180 primary school pupils.
 The convenient sampling technique was used because it was cheap.